Altinn/altinn-studio-docs/content/api/_index.en.md

 ### Instance

-The Instance model is the main metadata document in Altinn 3.
+The instance model is the main metadata document in Altinn 3.
 It is used by Altinn to keep track of the state of an interaction between an end user and the owner of an app.
 An instance must be associated with an app and a reportee as the instance owner.

 Instances are also a little bit like containers for all other documents; forms and unstructured data collected during an interaction between an end user and the application owner.
 The number of documents and files being produced will depend on the app.